tulara/wip-tracker/api/README.md

 ```
 yarn start
 ```
-Note this will not watch for changes.
+This uses nodemon to watch for code changes and automatically restart.

 By default the apollo server runs on port 4000.
 Opening `http://localhost:4000/` will open a GraphQL Playground over the API.